Revitalizing Our Downtowns while keeping the small town feel

-Village boards across Kendall County have already put in a lot of hard work through Tax Increment Financing (TIF) districts to revitalize their downtown areas.
-While those projects are led at the municipal level, the county has a role to play in supporting their success..
+Village boards across Kendall County have already put in a lot of hard work through Tax Increment Financing (TIF) districts to revitalize their downtown areas and encourage investment.
+While those projects are led at the municipal level, the county has a role to play in supporting their success.

 As a member of the county board, I’ll advocate for stronger collaboration between the county and our municipalities to: